Lac de Serre-Ponçon: History

 During construction of the lake, approximately 3000000 m3 of material was moved.
 The dam was constructed and the valley slowly became a lake, flooding some villages in the process.
 This flooding is the subject of Jean Giono's movie Girl and the River (1958), starring Guy Béart.

 According to the official website of the Muséoscope, the "museum of the largest dam in Europe made of compacted soil", Lac de Serre-Ponçon includes a hydroelectric power plant with a 380 MW generator.
-In addition to the power plant on the lake itself, the dam provides the reservoir and overall water management to facilitate an additional 15 hydroelectric plants along the Durance and Verdon rivers in south-eastern France, with total capacity of 2,000 MW.
+In addition to the power plant on the lake itself, the dam provides the reservoir and overall water management to facilitate an additional 15 hydroelectric plants along the Durance and Verdon rivers in Southeastern France, with total capacity of 2,000 MW.

+The dam's effects go beyond only the lake itself.
+It serves as a focal point that supports the functioning of a vast hydroelectric infrastructure network.
+In Southeast France, this network consists of 15 hydroelectric facilities that are carefully placed along the Durance and Verdon rivers.
+The combined capacity of these linked plants, which totals 2,000 MW, makes a substantial contribution to sustainable power generation and the region's energy landscape.